 I have been teaching 26 years total; 18 years at Sandra J. Gallardo Elementary School

 Q: Who was your favorite teacher growing up?

-Growing up my favorite teacher that had a significant impact on me was Mr. Fitzpatrick, my social studies teacher; he went on to be our vice principle in my junior/senior year.
+Growing up my favorite teacher that had a significant impact on me was Mr. Fitzpatrick, my social studies teacher; he went on to be our vice principal in my junior/senior year.
 He showed me that teaching can be fun but more importantly he taught me I must be responsible for my own learning too; although, I didn't realize it at the time though.
 He might laugh today to know I became a teacher, but looking back, he had a tremendous impact on how I approached my teaching craft in my career.

 Q: What’s your favorite student success story?

 My most recent student success story was running into a former student a month or so ago at a local brewery [boy, was that weird I felt kinda old, LOL].
 I was wearing a t-shirt that had my last name on it, and he recognized it and asked if I taught at Gallardo Elementary School.
 He identified himself and updated me on how things were going.
 He has a great career as a mechanical engineer, he recently bought a house, and he thanked me because he remembered what an impact I had on him, even in fourth grade.
 When teachers encounter this, it's like an energizer that pumps more years of enthusiastic teaching into us.
 The most emotional student success story was an encounter I had with a former middle school student in 1999.
 We lived in a small town in the California desert southwest and he recognized me as I drove up through a fast-food business.
 He took the time to tell me that I was instrumental in helping him make the right choices in his life; it was a small town, and the pressures of gang and illegal activity were everywhere.
 He was grateful to me for always being a positive role model for the students and himself, in particular.
 I have never forgot that encounter and often draw on that as inspiration to at least once a day try to positively impact every student in my class.